• Skip to primary navigation

 As you can see in the warning pop-up, deleting or editing system files can have an adverse impact on the performance your computer and it can even result in the system becoming inoperable.

-Hence, it is recommended that you go back to the default option of keeping system files hidden on your computer, as soon as you are done with the purpose of Showing System Files on your computer.
+Hence, it is recommended that you go back to the default setting of keeping system files hidden, as soon as you are done with the purpose of Showing System Files on your computer.

 Sam Patwegar